-Five Steps to creating an accessible bathroom or wetroom.
+Five steps to creating an accessible bathroom or wetroom.

-Prioritise your needs and requirements
+Prioritise individual needs and requirements

 Getting the accessible layout right